tzhouhc/vim/Notes.md

 **Symptom**: these would not work as natively they don't send valid keycodes.
 To get it working would require some sort of synchronized effort between the terminal emulator and neovim.

+### Neovim Slow Startup Time

+**Symptom**: Without changing configs, Neovim hitting over 200ms startup time.

+*Potential Fix*: if on macos, verify that Neovim binary is of the correct architecture. `x86_64` binary *will* still run on ARM-chipped macs but with considerable performance loss.
+Just using the precompiled releases from github should be fine.